-Italian government bonds have benefited after the possibility of a snap election faded and anti-establishment party 5-Star Movement, while riding high in national opinion polls, suffered a beating in local votes.
+Italian government bonds have benefited from a reduction of political risk, after the possibility of a snap election faded and anti-establishment party 5-Star Movement, while riding high in national opinion polls, suffered a beating in local votes.

 But many higher-rated euro zone government bond yields are not far off recent lows either.
-Germany's 10-year yield , the benchmark for the region, shed a couple of basis points on Thursday to trade at 0.24 percent, not far from a one-month low of 0.225 percent hit last week.
+Germany's 10-year yield , the benchmark for the region, shed a basis point on Thursday to trade at 0.25 percent, not far from a one-month low of 0.225 percent hit last week.

 French and Belgian 10-year borrowing costs are also close to their lowest levels of 2017.